 Back in 1989, it’s going to be the best summer ever for Melissa and Jessica.
-They have two whole months to goof around and explore, and they’re even going to bury a time capsule!
-But when … Continue reading →
+They have two whole months to goof around and explore, and they’re even going to bury a … Continue reading →

 Kitty’s mother died on an inappropriately sunny Tuesday.
 So much has changed in Kitty’s life over the last few months, and she needs the world to stop spinning around her.
 She needs things to return to normal — or as normal as they’ll ever be.

 Normal definitely does not include her family moving from their home in a cozy corner of London all the way to New York City.
-Moving means leaving behind her friends and neighbors, her grandmother, and all the places and people that help Kitty keep her mother’s … Continue reading →
+Moving means leaving behind her friends and neighbors, her grandmother, and all the places and people that help … Continue reading →